 Twin Peaks is a classic TV Series set in a fictional Northwest town.
 The show centers around the mysterious death of a popular high schooler named Laura Palmer and the effect her death has on the small town.
-Today’s post covers what I would consider the two top areas to visit within an hour of Seattle.
+Today’s post covers what I consider the two top Twin Peaks filming locations to visit within an hour of Seattle.
 Let’s go find some “damn fine” coffee and cherry pie.
 This post best read with a little background music.

-First, a gratuitous “leaving Seattle on a ferry” photo.
+First, the essential “leaving Seattle on a ferry” photo.

 Once we get to land again, it’s time to make the short drive toward Poulsbo.
 The lodge is tucked away from the main road and only marked by some small signage.
 You’re certain to miss it if not guided by GPS.

 Outside of Kiana Lodge, you’re certain to see the huge log anchored down along the shoreline.
 It was here that Pete found lovely Laura’s plastic-wrapped body which had washed up on the river bank.

 Try as I might, I couldn’t get Whitney to lay down where Laura’s was found just for this photo.
 Also, that’s no river – it’s Hood Canal!
 With canal in the name, you might think it is manmade, but it is actually a natural fjord.

 The “real” Great Northern Hotel

 The Salish Lodge at Snoqualmie Falls served as the exterior of The Great Northern, but it was here at the Kiana Lodge that they shot interiors.
 Inside, we first come to the Great Northern’s conference room.
 This is where Leyland got the news about his daughter’s death.

 The back wall here in the conference room served as the wall behind the hotel’s reception desk.